-One (1) unit of Practical Component is equivalent to 2 contact hours per week or 28 hours per semester.
+One (1) unit of Practical Component for Engineering programme is equivalent to 2 contact hours per week or 28 hours per semester.
+One (1) unit of Practical Component for Engineering Technology programme is equivalent to 3 contact hours per week or 42 hours per semester.